Author, Andrew Gibson

 Sure, a good cleanup might sound like an obvious tip, but you would be amazed how many properties are left in a complete mess.

 A cluttered property full of your possessions makes it very hard for anyone to ‘connect’ with the property (other than you).
-It sends a clear message that the property belongs to someone else.
+It sends a clear message that the property belongs to someone else and causes buyers to be distracted by all the personal items.

 A tidy, decluttered home looks larger, more spacious and makes it easier for potential buyers to imagine themselves living there.